ilovaldivia/LopezValdivia_2024_YieldStability/README.md

 You can also find the OSR engine in the folder "OSRv2".
 You just need to compile it on your computer/cluster, and you should be ready to go!

-If you have any questions, please send me an email at valdivia@gatersleben.de.
+If you have any questions, please send me an email at valdivia@ipk-gatersleben.de.

 Thank you, and good luck with your simulations!